AnshulSharma9340/Face-Based-Attendance-Attribute-System/README.md

 🧑‍💻 Screenshots
 (Add your screenshots here after uploading to /static/images/screenshots/)

-scss
 Copy code
 ![Dashboard](static/images/screenshots/dashboard.png)
 ![Live Detection](static/images/screenshots/live_detection.png)
 💡 Future Enhancements
-Add attendance export (CSV/Excel)

-Integrate email notification for absentees

-Cloud database (MySQL / Firebase)

-Face registration through the web UI

 Improve accuracy using deep learning-based facial embeddings

 📜 License
-This project is licensed under the MIT License — you are free to use, modify, and distribute it for educational and research purposes.
+This project is licensed under the Apache License — you are free to use, modify, and distribute it for educational and research purposes.

 🧑‍🏫 Author
 Anshul [@<your-github-username>]
-B.Tech in Data Science | AI & Software Engineering Enthusiast 📧 Contact: your.email@example.com
+B.Tech in Data Science | AI & Software Engineering  and Machine Learning Enthusiast 📧 Contact: anshulsharma7162@gmail.com

 “Artificial Intelligence is not just about automation — it’s about making systems that think, adapt, and evolve like humans.”

 ⭐ If you like this project, give it a star on GitHub!

-yaml
-Copy code

----

-Would you like me to:
-1. 🧩 Generate a **`requirements.txt`** file for this project (Python libs like `opencv-python`, `face-recognition`, `tensorflow`, etc.)
-2. Or 🖥️ also include a **preview of Flask routes & database schema code snippet** for GitHub completeness?

-Which one do you want next?

-Cha